drewkhoury/katacoda-drewkhoury/good-software-delivery/hello-world-golang/step1.md

 Welcome to the start of your GSD journey.
-Please be patient as your enviorment loads.

 # Review the key files